Christoph16478/iq/iq_python.md

 ----

-**48. Mention the ways used for the customization of the functionality of the Django admin interface?**
+**Mention the ways used for the customization of the functionality of the Django admin interface?**

 Numerous customization options are available in the Django admin interface, and additional admin interfaces can even be created to enable user separation through permissions.
 The ModelAdmin class, which serves as a representation of a model in the administration interface, can be used to perform the majority of adjustments.

-Front or Back-End Development?
-Learn It All!
-Caltech Coding BootcampEXPLORE PROGRAMFront or Back-End Development?
-Learn It All!

 ----

-**49. Difference between select_related and prefetch_related?**
+**Difference between select_related and prefetch_related?**

 Django's select-related and prefetch-related functions are intended to reduce the number of database queries that are generated when related objects are accessed.